Proposal of a quantum version of active particles via a nonunitary quantum walk: Introduction

 \section{Introduction}

 Active matter is a self-driven component or a collection of such components~\cite{Pismen21}.
-Active matter can be un-living matters as well as living ones like birds and fish.
-From a physical point of view, an active matter takes up energy from the environment, stores it inside, converts the internal energy into kinetic energy, and thereby moves (Fig.~\ref{packmen}).
+Active matter can include lifeless matter as well as living matter such as birds and fish.
+From a physical point of view, active matter takes energy from the environment and stores it as internal energy, converts the internal energy into kinetic energy, and thereby moves (Fig.~\ref{packmen}).
 The active Brownian particle~\cite{Romanczuk12}, which appears in the following sections, is a prototypical example of active matter.

-The research area of active matter is highly interdisciplinary; it extends over biology~\cite{Popkin16,Needleman17}, chemistry~\cite{Doostmohammadi18}, and physics~\cite{Gompper20}.
-Introduction of the idea of active matter enabled us to unify a variety of studies which had been investigated separately before and to understand their commonalities and universalities~\cite{Ohta15}.
-Starting from the models proposed by Vicsek~\cite{Vicsek95} and Toner and Tu~\cite{Toner95} separately in 1995, theoretical studies have lead the research of classical active matter.
-Various phenomena unique to active matter have been found, \textit{e.g.}\ true long-range order~\cite{Vicsek95}, giant number fluctuation (GNF)~\cite{Toner98, Chate08} and motility-induced phase separation (MIPS)~\cite{Cates13, Cates15}.
-A recent research~\cite{Sone20} connecting classical active matter and topological phenomena, such as the Hall effect, is gathering much attention.
-These studies have attracted and fascinated many researchers, and now that more and more models are realized in experiments~\cite{Narayan07, Zhang10, Redner13, Kawaguchi17, Nishiguchi18}, the research field has been expanding wider and wider.
+Research on active matter is highly interdisciplinary, encompassing biology~\cite{Popkin16,Needleman17}, chemistry~\cite{Doostmohammadi18,Debnath19}, and physics~\cite{Gompper20}.
+The introduction of the idea of active matter has enabled the unification of a variety of studies outside conventional classes of dynamics~\cite{Hohenberg-Halperin77} that had been previously investigated separately, leading to the understanding of their common features and universal behaviors~\cite{Ohta15}.
+Starting from the models proposed separately by Vicsek~\cite{Vicsek95} and Toner and Tu~\cite{Toner95} in 1995, theoretical studies have lead the research of classical active matter.
+Various phenomena unique to active matter have been found, \textit{e.g.}\ true long-range order~\cite{Vicsek95}, giant number fluctuation~\cite{Toner98, Chate08} and motility-induced phase separation~\cite{Cates13, Cates15}.
+Recent research~\cite{Sone20} connecting classical active matter and topological phenomena, such as the Hall effect, has been attracting much attention.
+These studies have attracted and fascinated many researchers, and now that an increasing number of models have been realized in experiments~\cite{Narayan07, Zhang10, Redner13, Kawaguchi17, Nishiguchi18}, leading to an ongoing broadening of the scope of this research field.

-However, most research is conducted in classical systems; on the contrary, there is no universal theoretical framework for quantum active matter.
-There is only one work that tried to introduce the concept of active matter into quantum systems using a non-Hermitian Hamiltonian~\cite{Adachi22}, but they mapped the quantum non-Hermitian Hamiltonian to a classical transition-rate matrix and analyzed a limited region of their phase diagram where the diffusive Monte Carlo method is reliable enough, because of which they themselves refer to their model as a ``stoquastic'' active matter.
-We need fully quantum models to which classical stochastic processes are not relevant and in which non-Hermiticity appears due to interaction with the environment.